 The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the primary government.
-Governmental activities, which normally are supported by taxes and intergovernmental revenues.
+Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately.